camunda/camunda-docs-manual/content/webapps/cockpit/deployment-view.md

 # Delete

-To delete a deployment, hover over the deployment to show the deletion icon {{< glyphicon name="trash" >}}.
-Before deleting the deployment, you can specify whether to also delete instances of resources in this deployment (e.g., running or historic process instances) or not.
+To delete a deployment, hover over the deployment  and click on the deletion icon {{< glyphicon name="trash" >}}.
+In the dialog that appears, you can choose to cascade the deletion (i.e., also delete running and historic process instances) and you can choose to skip custom listeners and I/O mappings.
+After you have completed this step, the deployment is deleted.

 # Redeploy